December 13th, 2011

 velocity at the inlet of a turbine of a conventional wind

-energy conversion system or a conventional kinetic hydropower
+energy conversion system or a conventional kinetic

-generation system, the wind energy conversion systems and the
+hydropower generation system, the wind energy conversion

-energy conversion systems and conventional kinetic hydropower
+conventional wind energy conversion systems and conventional

-generation systems for the same blade length.
-This means that
+kinetic hydropower generation systems for the same blade

-since the power output of a turbine is proportional to the
+length.
+This means that since the power output of a turbine

-cubic order of the turbine inlet velocity and is proportional
+is proportional to the cubic order of the turbine inlet

-to the square of the blade length, the turbines of the wind
+length, the turbines of the wind energy conversion systems

-generation systems of the present disclosure can have shorter
+and the kinetic hydropower generation systems of the present

-generation systems and still have a higher power output.
+have a higher power output.

-Shorter blades result in less drag than longer blades and thus
+Shorter blades result in less drag than longer blades and

-maintenance costs compared to the longer blades of the
+and maintenance costs compared to the longer blades of the

 turbines of conventional wind energy conversion systems and